-Please submit ten hard copies and an electronic copy for regional bid or one electronic copy for targeted performance funding.
+Please submit ten hard copies and an electronic copy for regional bid.
 Please print on two sides.
 One copy should be loose bound- no staples.
 Do not use ring binders.
 Covers are accepted.

-Fresno Council of Governments 2035 Tulare Street, Suite 201 Fresno, CA 93721

-Attention: Braden Duran, Associate Regional Planner, 2021-22 CMAQ Call-For-Projects
+Fresno Council of Governments 2035 Tulare Street, Suite 201 Fresno, CA 93721 Attention: Braden Duran, Associate Regional Planner, 2021-22 CMAQ Call-For-Projects